Applied Part 9. Model Routing and Token Budget

 Review Questions

-1. Why should failover not let the entire queue into the expensive tier?
+- Why should failover not send the entire queue to the expensive tier?

-4. The local model fell for 45 minutes at peak time.
-You have 60% of daily budget, but MTTR is creeping up.
-What do you switch — model, routing policy, or triage mode?
+- The local model fell for 45 minutes at peak time.
+You have 60% of the daily budget, but MTTR is creeping up.
+What will you switch — the model, the routing policy, or the triage mode?